josdejong/mathjs/README.md

     var result = parser.eval(expr);    // evaluate an expression
-    var value = parser.get(name);      // retrieve a variable from the parser parser.put(name, value);           // put a variable in the parser
+    var value = parser.get(name);      // retrieve a variable from the parser parser.set(name, value);           // set a variable in the parser

     var node = parser.parse(expr);     // parse an expression into a node tree var result = node.eval();          // evaluate a node